ConflictingTheories/react-native-maps-super-cluster/README.md

 </center>

 ## Rationale
 This module wants to provide a stable and performing solution for maps clustering in React Native.
-In particular, our efforts are focused on integrating SuperCluster methods into React's state/lifecycle events, ensuring stability, compatibility and great performance.
+In particular, our efforts are focused on integrating SuperMultiCluster methods into React's state/lifecycle events, ensuring stability, compatibility and great performance.

 ## Install
-`npm i --save react-native-maps-super-cluster`
+`npm i --save react-native-maps-super-multi-cluster`

 ## Usage